MilkmanAbi/ytcui/README.md

 # ytcui (=^･ω･^=)

 > **3.2.0 > Added fixes for Unwanted Behaviour (UB) in code, Memory Leaks, Input Locking, memory creep on edge cases and added potential partial support for other terminals...
-OIS integration, RPM, DEB and AUR packages coming soon, more fixes coming...**
+OIS integration, RPM, DEB and AUR packages coming soon, more fixes coming...
+See Changelog.md 2026/06/09 for reference.**

 A fast, beautiful terminal YouTube client — search, play, and manage videos without leaving your shell.